easafe/purescript-flame/docs/views.md

 ]
 ```

-See the [counters](https://github.com/easafe/purescript-flame/tree/master/examples/NoEffects/Counters) and [TODO List](https://github.com/easafe/purescript-flame/tree/master/examples/EffectList/Todo) test applications for more examples of how to compose views.
+See the [counters test application](https://github.com/easafe/purescript-flame/tree/master/examples/NoEffects/Counters) for more examples of how to compose views.

 <a href="/concepts" class="direction previous">Previous: Main concepts</a>
 <a href="/events" class="direction">Next: Handling events</a>